NixOS/nixpkgs/doc/stdenv/platform-notes.chapter.md

   In static compilation situations, it is possible for the build and host platform to be the same platform but have different SDKs with the same version (one dynamic and one static). cc-wrapper takes care of handling this distinction.

-- The current default versions of the deployment target (minimum version) and SDK are indicated by Darwin-specific attributes on the platform.
+- The current default version of the SDK and deployment target (minimum version) are indicated by the Darwin-specific platform attributes `darwinSdkVersion` and `darwinMinVersion`.
 Because of the ways that minimum version and SDK can be changed that are not visible to Nix, they should be treated as lower bounds.
 If you need to parameterize over a specific version, create a function that takes the version as a parameter instead of relying on these attributes.

-  - `darwinMinVersion` defaults to 10.12 on x86_64-darwin and 11.0 on aarch64-darwin.
-It sets the default `MACOSX_DEPLOYMENT_TARGET`.
-  - `darwinSdkVersion` defaults to 10.12 on x86-64-darwin and 11.0 on aarch64-darwin.
-Only the major version determines the SDK version, resulting in the 10.12.2 and 11.3 SDKs being used on these platforms respectively.
+  On macOS, the `darwinMinVersion` and `darwinSdkVersion` are always the same, and are currently set to 11.3.